The Most Premier League Clean Sheets

 Most impressively, as well as recording 137 clean sheets, Martyn was never sent off in his 372 appearances in the Premier League (although he did pick up seven yellow cards along the way).
 This is in stark contrast to the two ultimate goalkeeping naughty boys with Pavel Srnicek and Jussi Jääskeläinen both receiving four sending offs during their Premier League careers.
 And whilst former Newcastle stopper Srnicek would only pick up two yellow cards across 146 games (making his red card hit-rate even more stunning) Jääskeläinen would find his way into the referee’s notebook on 24 separate occasions for cautions – a Premier League record for a goalkeeper.

-Rolling through the rest of the top ten we find the only goalkeeper to record 20 or more clean sheets in different seasons.
+Rolling through the rest of the top 10 we find the first goalkeeper to record 20 or more clean sheets in different seasons.
 They made up part of Pepe Reina’s total of 136 in 297 Premier League appearances giving him a superior hit rate to Cech, but only just at 45.8%.
+His record has since between matched by both Alisson and Ederson at Liverpool and Manchester City respectively in the 2021-22 season.

-Remarkably there are three goalkeepers who have kept a total of 132 clean sheets in their Premier League careers with two of them, Brad Friedel and Tim Howard, being American.
-Edwin Van Der Sar completes the trio although David de Gea is snapping at their heels just three clean sheets back on 129.
+And remarkably there are three goalkeepers who have kept a total of 132 clean sheets in their Premier League careers with two of them, Brad Friedel and Tim Howard, being American whilst Edwin Van Der Sar completes the trio.